ortelius/outreach/blogs/how-to-bake-an-ortelius-pi-part01.md

 `OR`

-- 3X 32GB USB 3 sticks but this comes with some caveats performance wise which I will discuss further on
+- 3X 32GB USB 3 flash drives but this comes with some caveats performance wise which I will discuss further on
 -------------------------------------------------------------------------------------------------------------
 - 1X Screen HDMI
 - 1X Keyboard USB